 2. Plant conversation starters: A few years ago when I grew lemon cucumbers in my front yard, I had a couple of neighbours ask what they were.
 They look a little threatening with their spiky exterior, but those spikes easily brush off and the cucumbers are crisp and delicious.

 And cucamelons, which resemble mini watermelons, also seem to get a lot of attention because of the cute factor.
 They are very prolific with a great flavour and apparently make yummy pickles (see #3).
-I grew my first plants from seed, but last year I saw that local a garden centre was selling plants.
+I grew my first plants from seed, but I’ve also seen garden centres selling plants.

-3. Choose new edibles to preserve: Last year, I made habanero-mint jelly with my dad for the first time.
+3. Choose new edibles to preserve: Each year, my dad and I make habanero-mint jelly.
 I’m not really a hot pepper fan (on account of my being a wuss with the heat), but my dad had so many habaneros on his one plant, we were inspired to preserve them and I absolutely loved the delicious results.
+It’s spicy, but not too spicy to enjoy on fish or sausages, and with goat cheese on crackers.

 4. Discover new varieties of trusted favourites: If beefsteak is your tomato garden mainstay, try planting a few heirloom varieties, as well.
 There are dozens and dozens of options out there and the more you taste, the more you’ll discover a diverse range of flavour profiles.
 Different colours of standard veggies can be fun to try, too.
 Look for purple carrots and peas, orange and golden beets, blue potatoes, and a rainbow of tomatoes, from pink and blue to purple and brown.